Who We Are

 The Leader's "People" column recognizes achievements and milestones in the lives of ASHA members.
 We've expanded our coverage to include the following categories:

-Career Moves: Have you been promoted, moved to a different university or practice setting, or established a private practice?
+Career Moves: Have you moved to a different university or practice setting, or established a private practice?
 We want to know!

 Honors and Awards: If you've received an award, we'd be honored to publicize it.
 Please include a link to any online information about the award.